vc27/dnd/5e/The Lord Masters ReQuest/Characters.md

 - white hair, petite
 - has an affinity for ...
 - Lives in an underground lair found by opening a grave and walking through the bottom of the casket
+- Is all about the cold, their lair has an eerie slow snow fall even though the lair is underground

 # Elren Flacey

 - Wizard - lvl 5
+- drag queen who is very into sparkle and show
 - has a strange amount of duplicates
-- have a tendency to speak at the same time
+- the duplicates have a tendency to speak at the same time
-- drag queen who is very into sparkle and show

 # Karl Waters / Urathoth